MacEwanCMPT395/2023-01_Team3/PROGRAM.md

   * These limitations can be given by the program the class is a part of.

 In short, there should be both macro and micro elements to be edited and specified
+* Semester Level
+  * But also, specific holidays that days cannot fall on.
+Should this be semester level or daily level?
+* Weekly level
   * weekly limitations such as no class on fridays, saturdays or sundays
-* But also, specific holidays that days cannot fall on.
+* Daily Level
+* Hourly Level
+* Within-Hour Level
+  * Many concurrent classes